nopara73/LongevityWorldCup/LongevityWorldCup.Documentation/LongevitySportHistory.md

 ### 2018 - Zolman Leaderboards

 [Dr. Oliver Zolman](https://www.youtube.com/watch?v=iRmZoCt3BWA), a medical doctor, healthcare consultant, and founder of 20one Consulting, created the first longevity leaderboards where both people and animals competed with each other for better biological aging clocks.
+Participants were required to publicly share biomarker evidence, adhering to a 15-point statistical algorithm known as the Zolman Biological Age Marker (Z-BAM) criteria.
+These leaderboards were carefully verified by third parties to prevent data manipulation and maintain scientific credibility.

 ![Zolman Leaderboards](https://github.com/user-attachments/assets/1b22448f-438d-49cb-a409-0869b301c6e9)